What Dog Owners Need To Know About Red Heelers

 High Prey Drive

 A Red Heeler sees small, fast-moving things as one thing—prey.
-Squirrels, rabbits, cats, birds, even bike wheels, and running kids are all fair game for their high prey drive, all thanks to their herding background.
-If left unchecked, this drive leads to constant chasing, barking, and even grabbing ankles!
+Rabbits, cats, birds, even bike wheels, and running kids are all fair game for their high prey drive, all thanks to their herding background.
+If left unchecked, this drive leads to constant chasing and even grabbing ankles!

 Early Socialization